joaoantoniocoelho/joaoantoniocoelho/README.md

 ## Hi there 👋☕
 I'm João, a Brazilian developer who loves turning coffee into code.
 I'm passionate about building software that solves real-world problems — making life easier.
+I'm currently working at [ADP](https://www.adp.com/) as Senior Developer.

 ### What I Do 🛠️
 **Back-end Development:** Java, Spring Boot, and Node.js are my main tools for building robust and scalable applications.